ayano's neocities comment widget!

 troubleshooting and bug reporting

-if you run into any issues and just can't seem to solve them on your own after reading the FAQ below, or especially if you run into any bugs i may have missed, please feel free to contact me by my email, bluemoonfalls@proton.me. this is the email used for my pokemon fansite since i do not currently have an email dedicated to this site. i will respond to you as soon as i can, but please be patient, i am not always online. i really appreciate it and i'm dedicated to fixing any issues with the widget if there are any!
+if you run into any issues and just can't seem to solve them on your own after reading the FAQ below, or especially if you run into any bugs i may have missed, please feel free to contact me by my email, virtualobservers@proton.me. i will respond to you as soon as i can, but please be patient, i am not always online. i really appreciate it and i'm dedicated to fixing any issues with the widget if there are any!

 alternatively, you can message me on my socials, pikavees on twitter or kafus on tumblr, though i'd much prefer email if possible.